 - Support research to understand the impact of pathways on care and outcomes.

 Ensuring Cancer Pathways Provide Value

 It is important to be mindful, however, that various stakeholders define “value” differently.
-Patients are looking for access to state of the art, “personalized” treatments, diagnostics and interventions at the time of their diagnosis while also being provided an optimal overall “experience” with the healthcare system.
-They are looking for easily accessible and understandable education, online tools to help them navigate through their cancer journey and online access to their healthcare providers and health information.
+Patients are looking for access to state-of-the-art “personalized” treatments, diagnostics, and interventions at the time of their diagnosis while also being provided an optimal overall “experience” with the healthcare system.
+They are looking for easily accessible and understandable education and online tools to help them navigate through their cancer journey, as well as online access to their healthcare providers and health information.
 Providers and payers can see value in these clinical pathways because they can help to reduce redundancies and inefficiencies, saving time and financial resources.
 They can also assist in regulatory and compliance reporting as more and more healthcare systems are establishing financial penalties for not adequately following established protocols.
-To maximize benefit to all stakeholders, cancer clinical pathways need to include the patient journey beyond treatment and needs to be consistently and judiciously updated with the latest scientific facts and validated real world evidence.
+To maximize the benefit to all stakeholders, cancer clinical pathways need to include the patient journey beyond treatment and need to be consistently and judiciously updated with the latest scientific facts and validated real-world evidence.

 Challenges for Developing Cancer Pathways